Nexfinity/CakeyBot-Wiki/core/localization.md

 * Russian/Русский язык `(Misha133)`
 * Spanish/Español `(Xurtan)`

-We are adding more languages and you can contribute on our Crowdin page [here](https://crowdin.com/project/cakey-bot).
-Once the majority of a language is completed (>80% translated) on Github/Crowdin it will be added as an officially supported language.
-Crowdin and Github are frequently synced so you can contribute to whichever you find the easiest.
+We are adding more languages and you can contribute on our Weblate page [here](https://translate.cakey.bot/).
+Once the majority of a language is completed (>80% translated) on Github/Weblate it will be added as an officially supported language.
+Weblate and Github are frequently synced so you can contribute to whichever you find the easiest.

 > If you plan to contribute, please follow the rules and formatting guidelines provided below in the **Formatting, Rules, Requirements** section.
 {.is-warning}

 # How Do I Translate?

-1. Open the project on the Crowdin page [here](https://crowdin.com/project/cakey-bot).
+1. Open the project on the Weblate page [here](https://translate.cakey.bot/).
 2. Make any translations/edits/updates to your language.
 3. Wait for the submissions to be reviewed.
 4. Make any requested edits to your submissions (if requested by proof readers).